LunaCelestine/PerlinNoise/README.md

 ![Noise Image](PerlinNoise.jpg?raw=true "Perlin Noise")

-As you can see here the noise gradient, that is the change from black to white, is smooth and mimics naturally occuring effects such as the topography of natural terrain.
+As you can see here the noise gradient, that is the change from black to white, is smooth and mimics naturally occurring effects such as the topography of natural terrain.

+Below is a explanation of how the algorithm works.

+Perlin Noise

+- Is an algorithm for generating pseudorandom noise
+- The noise at each point has a relationship to its neighboring points in n-dimensions
+- The algorithm generatss "smooth" noise and has applications in procedural content generation for game development

+The Algorithm

+1. Define a grid

+- Each small square represents a pixel
+- The goal is to color each pixel create smooth noise
+- The grid overlay represents the location and direction of pseudorandom gradient vectors

+image

+\* The larger grid squares are the gradient vector grid, changing its dimensions can increase or decrease the frequency of the noise.

+2. Calculate the dot product of the random gradient and distance vector

+- Determine the random gradient

+image

+- Random gradients are selected from a list of vectors

+image

+- Determine the distance vectors

+image

+- Calculate dot product